gnat/send-to-discord.sh/README.md

 # Why does this exist?
-Send messages to discord (.. no more Docker containers.. no more npm install.. no more bullshit..)
+Send messages to discord (.. no Docker containers.. no npm install.. no bullshit..)

 ## Shell script (discord.sh)
 ```bash